 Project Lead: David Evers

 Executing Agency: Basel Convention Regional Center for the Caribbean

 Under the Minamata Convention, individual countries are charged with protecting human health and the environment from the risks of mercury exposure by systematically controlling mercury emissions and releases, including phasing out the use of mercury in certain products and processes.

-Both Jamaica and St. Kitts and Nevis became parties to the Convention in 2017.
-In order to assist with preparations for the ratification and implementation of the Convention, the Governments of Jamaica, St. Kitts and Nevis, St. Lucia, and Trinidad and Tobago each conducted a Mercury Initial Assessment (MIA).
+St. Kitts and Nevis became a party to the Convention in 2017.
+In order to assist with preparations for the ratification and implementation of the Convention, the Government of St. Kitts and Nevis conducted a Minamata Initial Assessment (MIA).

 Download the following brochures to learn how you can participate in regional and global efforts to monitor mercury in cosmetics, humans, and seafood in your country.
 Each brochure outlines the sampling process and highlights how participation will help countries meet the requirements of the Minamata Convention on Mercury.

 © 2020 Biodiversity Research Institute is a 501(c)3 non-profit